-- 1) Annual submission to the Chancellor, C-LARC, and other interested members of senior leadership a risk-based audit plan for review and approval. - 2) Communicate with the Chancellor, senior management, and C-LARC the impact of resource limitations on the internal audit plan. - 3) Review and adjust the plan, as necessary, in response to changes in the University's business risks, operations, programs, systems, and controls. - 4) Communicate with the Chancellor, senior management, and C-LARC any significant interim changes to the internal audit plan. - 5) Ensure each engagement of the internal audit plan is executed, including the establishment of objectives and scope, the allocation of appropriate resources, the documentation of work programs and testing results, and the communication of engagement results with applicable conclusions and recommendations to appropriate parties.
-If engagements are not completed by fiscal year-end, communicate to the C-LARC the root cause(s) as to why engagement work was unable to be completed. - 6) When necessary, assist or conduct consulting/consultative engagement, investigation, and special project engagement requests of significant noncompliance, control deficiencies, as well as
+- 1) Annual submission to the Chancellor, C-LARC, and other interested members of senior leadership a risk based audit plan for review and approval. - 2) Communicate with the Chancellor, senior management, and C-LARC the impact of resource limitations on the internal audit plan. - 3) Review and adjust the plan, as necessary, in response to changes in the University's business risks, operations, programs, systems, and controls. - 4) Communicate with the Chancellor, senior management, and C-LARC any significant interim changes to the internal audit plan. - 5) Ensure each engagement of the internal audit plan is executed, including the establishment of objectives and scope, the allocation of appropriate resources, the documentation of work programs and testing results, and the communication of engagement results with applicable conclusions and recommendations to appropriate parties.
+If engagements are not completed by fiscal year-end, communicate to the C-LARC the root cause(s) as to why engagement work was unable to be completed.

-- suspected misuse, fraud, or abuse presented to IA by University leadership or by C-LARC or by any other means of communication and source. - 7) When necessary, serve as liaison between the University and any external auditors/regulators. - 8) When necessary, for any internal or external audit recommendations, solicit corrective actions from the University that describes planned actions, including an anticipated timetable for completion or an explanation for any recommendations that will not be implemented.
-After an appropriate period of time, IA will follow-up on engagement findings and corrective actions, and will report periodically to the Chancellor, senior management, and C-LARC the status the University's corrective action, including any corrective actions not effectively implemented. - 9) Ensure the principles of integrity, objectivity, confidentiality, and competency are applied and upheld. - 10) Ensure IA posses or has the ability to obtain the knowledge, skills, and other competencies needed to meet the requirements of this charter. - 11) Ensure emerging trends and successful practices in internal auditing are considered. - 12) Establish and ensure adherence to policies and procedures designed to guide the internal audit function and compliance with requirements set forth by the North Carolina Council of Internal Auditing. - 13) Ensure adherence to the University's relevant policies and procedures unless such policies and procedures conflict with the internal audit charter.
-Any such conflicts will be resolved or otherwise communicated to the Chancellor, senior management, and C-LARC. - 14) Comply with Article 79 of Chapter 143 of the North Carolina General Statutes (NCGS) establishing the authority vested within IA. - 15) Ensure conformance of the internal audit department with the International Standards for the Professional Practice of Internal Auditing (Standards), with the following qualifications: - a.
+- 6) Follow up on findings and confirm the implementation of recommendations or action plans.
+Results should be communicated to C-LARC as appropriate. - 7) When necessary, assist or conduct consulting/consultative engagement, investigation, and special project engagement requests of significant noncompliance, control deficiencies, as well as suspected misuse, fraud, or abuse presented to IA by University leadership or by C-LARC or by any other means of communication and source. - 8) When necessary, serve as liaison between University and any external auditors/regulators. - 9) When necessary, for any internal or external audit recommendations, solicit corrective actions from the University that describes planned actions, including an anticipated timetable for completion or an explanation for any recommendations that will not be implemented.
+After an appropriate period of time, IA will follow-up on engagement findings and corrective actions, and will report periodically to the Chancellor, senior management, and C-LARC the status the University's corrective action, including any corrective actions not effectively implemented. - 10) Ensure the principles of integrity, objectivity, confidentiality, and competency are applied and upheld. - 11) Ensure IA posses or has the ability to obtain the knowledge, skills, and other competencies needed to meet the requirements of this charter. - 12) Ensure emerging trends and successful practices in internal auditing are considered. - 13) Establish and ensure adherence to policies and procedures designed to guide the internal audit function and compliance with requirements set forth by the North Carolina Council of Internal Auditing. - 14) Ensure adherence to the University's relevant policies and procedures unless such policies and procedures conflict with the internal audit charter.
+Any such conflicts will be resolved or otherwise communicated to the Chancellor, senior management, and C-LARC. - 15) Comply with Article 79 of Chapter 143 of the North Carolina General Statutes (NCGS) establishing the authority vested within IA. - 16) Ensure conformance of the internal audit department with the International Standards for the Professional Practice of Internal Auditing (Standards), with the following qualifications: - a.
 If the internal audit department is prohibited by law or regulation from conforming with certain parts of the Standards, IA will ensure appropriate disclosures and will ensure conformance with all other parts of the Standards. - b.
 If the Standards are used in conjunction with requirements issued by other authoritative bodies, IA will ensure the internal audit function conforms with the Standards, even if the internal audit function also conforms with the more restricted requirements of other authoritative bodies.